htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   :subcom:`request_gpus`).
   :jira:`2470`

-- :tool:`condor_suspend` now currently reports number of suspends processes in the event log, on Linux systems running with root.
+- :tool:`condor_suspend` now currently reports number of suspended processes in the event log, on Linux systems running with root.
   :jira:`2490`